plowsof/flipstarter-waas-wip/README.md

 python3 make_wishlist.py

 screen python3 start_daemons.py
 screen python3 -m uvicorn main:app --reload

-visit localhost:8000/flask
+(press Ctrl+a then Ctrl+d to leave each of those screen sessions running) visit localhost:8000/flask

 (in production this will be using cert files)